 , the federation of Ethical Societies, has included serving on a variety of committees, as Interim Executive Director, and on the Board.

 Jone is a third generation humanist, raised in the Midwest.
 She studied business, math and history, was a computer programmer and systems analyst, and managed information technology education departments for several Fortune 500 companies, before turning to congregational leadership as a profession.

 Jone is also a transformational (life) coach in private practice, serving clients who are undergoing life change.
 She was, for 19 years, the expert behind Thoughtco.com’s Women’s History site (formerly About.com), although she is no longer producing content for that site and cannot make any corrections or authorize any reuse of that content.
-For twenty plus years she ran a quotations website Wisdom Quotes.
+For more than 25 years she’s maintained a quotations website: Wisdom Quotes.

 Jone’s many interests also include social justice, communication skills, science, religion, history and philosophy.
 She actively studies Compassionate Communication (also known as Nonviolent Communication) and meditation.

 Jone is married to Bill Lewis, a retired transportation planner and electrician.
 Jone has two adult sons and Bill has three adult children; Jone and Bill enjoy keeping up with the lives of their children and grandchildren.